groupvine/gv-doc/6-delivery/1-delivMissing.md

 (Please do this soon after you're expecting an email since your provider could be clearing your spam folder automatically for you within a few to several days).
-If you find an email there, click on its checkbox and click "Not Spam".
+If you find an email there, click on its checkbox and click **Not Spam**.

 **JHJHJHicon-needed?**